 Shamik Dutta specialises in pursuing civil claims and public law challenges against the police and in enforcing the rights of those subject to unlawful immigration detention and unlawful deportation.
 He also acts for the families of individuals who have died in police and prison service custody.

-Shamik has brought numerous successful claims against the police and Home Office for assault, false imprisonment, malicious prosecution, misfeasance in a public office, negligence, race discrimination, breaches of the Data Protection Act and breaches of the Human Rights Act.
-He has also pursued a number of successful judicial reviews in relation to the unlawful retention by the state of individuals’ personal data including DNA samples.
-He acts for, amongst others, young people, refugees, protestors, photographers and activists who seek accountability having suffered state misconduct.
+He has brought numerous successful claims against the police and Home Office for assault, false imprisonment, malicious prosecution, misfeasance in a public office, negligence, race discrimination, breaches of the Data Protection Act and breaches of the Human Rights Act.
+He has a particular specialism in claims concerning breach of privacy and has pursued a number of successful judicial reviews in relation to the unlawful retention by the state of individuals’ personal data including DNA samples and police intelligence records.

-Shamik is the joint-chairperson of the Police Action Lawyers Group and is a member of Liberty.
+Shamik is a former joint-chairperson of the Police Action Lawyers Group and is a member of Liberty.
 He is also an Executive Committee member of the London Anti-Racist Alliance.

 Shamik's notable cases include:

-Catt v Association of Chief Police Officers and Metropolitan Police Commissioner EWCA Civ 192
+Catt v Association of Chief Police Officers and Metropolitan Police Commissioner UKSC 9

-This landmark case establishes that Article 8 is applicable to police intelligence reports about law-abiding activists whose details are retained on the National Domestic Extremism Database.
-The Court of Appeal ruled that the data about the Claimant had been unlawfully retained in breach of Article 8(2) ECHR.
+This landmark Supreme Court judgment established that the retention of police intelligence reports about law-abiding activists on the National Domestic Extremism Database interferes with individuals’ privacy rights under Article 8 ECHR.
+The Court of Appeal ruled unanimously that data about the Claimant had been unlawfully retained in breach of Article 8(2) ECHR.
+The Supreme Court, by a majority, overturned the Court of Appeal judgment and Shamik is now instructed by Mr Catt in an ongoing application before the European Court.
+News report here

 R (GC) v The Commissioner of Police of the Metropolis UKSC 21